SvenGDK/OrbisPro/README.md

 OrbisPro will use the [SST font family](https://font.download/font/sst) ONLY if installed.<br>
 It is NOT included in the repository nor in the final archive.

-## ROG Ally Notes
+## Notes for portable consoles
-- Control Mode needs to be set to "Gamepad"
+- Set the Control Mode to "Gamepad" for the best experience
+  - If "Gamepad" mode is disabled you might not be able to use button combinations

 ## Used Libraries
 - [DiscUtils](https://github.com/discutils/discutils)